IngTIKNA/Unity_OpenDrive_SimEnv/README.md

 ______________________________________________________________________________________________________________________________________________________

 Game engines can be used for validation of environment simulation, vehicle dynamics, and complex AD algorithms in different scenarios.
-The goal of this project was to develop a road generator script for creating a simulation environment in Unity3D based on the predefined OpenDRIVE file to simulate vehicle behavior and point-cloud data.
+The goal of this project was to develop a road generator application for creating a simulation environment in Unity3D based on the predefined OpenDRIVE file to simulate vehicle behavior and point-cloud data.

-This research work focuses on the development of a road generator script for creating a road structure and corresponding visualization data in driving simulator based on the OpenDRIVE file, which is a standardized file format.
+This research work focuses on the development of a road generator application for creating a road structure and corresponding visualization data in driving simulator based on the OpenDRIVE file, which is a standardized file format.
 The OpenDRIVE files contain a dataset which describes the road structure and covers all the properties regarding a road geometry.

 ![image](https://user-images.githubusercontent.com/29532729/113411704-cc8c2680-93b6-11eb-8141-b8b7f7225606.png)